nartc/mapper/packages/classes/transformer-plugin/src/README.md

 };
 ```

-### ttypescript
+### ts-patch

-ttypescript patches typescript in order to use transformers in tsconfig.json.
-See [ttypescript's README](https://github.com/cevek/ttypescript) for how to use this with module bundlers such as webpack or Rollup.
+ts-patch patches typescript in order to use transformers in tsconfig.json.
+See [ts-patch's README](https://github.com/nonara/ts-patch) for how to use this with module bundlers such as webpack or Rollup.

 ```
 {